top of page

 Gas

+We comprehensively assess the operation of gas systems' appliances, system leakage, ventilation, and potential safety issues.
+A gas manometer will be used to check for leaks in the gas system.
+The oven, fridge, heating system, and water heater will be inspected to ensure they are operational and safe.
 Appliance vents are checked to ensure they are clear, and appliances are turned off at the gas isolator taps.
-If the flame-failure device cuts in, it will pass the test.
+If the flame-failure device cuts in, the test will pass.
 Next, all gas appliances are turned back on, and a flue gas analyser runs for a minimum of 15 minutes while all doors and windows are closed for a CO room test.

 Ventilation